[I Can Do Hard Things was also published by Chicago Athlete Magazine on October 30, 2018.]

 “I am DONE WITH THIS BULLSHIT,” Ben screamed at me.
 “Get up, get moving, and FINISH THIS RACE.”

 I slouched in a dirty folding chair at the Mile 86 aid station of the Kettle Moraine 100 Miler on Wisconsin’s Ice Age Trail.
 I had been running for about 24 hours: my feet were covered in torn blisters, my shorts had shredded my thighs, and my quads were failing.
-I had sprained my left ankle, I was in a severe calorie deficit, and minutes ago I had made no attempt to avoid collapse when I felt my legs buckle.
+I had sprained my left ankle, I was in a severe calorie deficit, and minutes ago I had made no attempt to avoid collapsing when I felt my legs buckle.
 Any willpower I had left was locked behind a door in my head.
 There was no way I was moving another inch.

 The door in my head swung open.
 Anger flushed my face.
 I pushed myself up.
 I ran.
 Hard.

-I had fallen in love with the idea of running a 100-mile trail race the year before, when Louisa and I paced parts of this same race for Ben.
+I had fallen in love with the idea of running a 100-mile trail race the year before, when my partner Louisa and I paced parts of this same race for Ben.
 I was eager with my questions, and his gentle encouragement cemented my desire.
 I signed up the day registration opened, and (mostly) adhered to a conservative training plan that Ben and Emily put together for me.
 We built in some important benchmarks: if I ran 150-175 miles a month (while maintaining my run streak), raced a 50k in April, and ran back-to-back 25-milers one weekend in May, I’d allow myself to feel like I had earned the right to be there.

 At the time, these rules were purely conceptual: contingencies we’d never actually need.
 And for the first 14 hours, I felt mostly good (often great), certain I would finish.
 Todd told me I looked strong, and I believed him with little-brother trust, savoring the high fives and laughing at everyone’s “Team Patera” shirts.
 The crew was calibrated with surgical precision, from Emily fixing my feet, to Ben performing miracles with a buff and a few handfuls of ice.
 Sharon told me I was an Instagram sensation: #justkeephimalive.